azhigaylo/build/README.md

 ```bash
            ./prepare_all.sh -it
 ```
              difference is only one things, for target build BuildRoot will be uploaded and builded.

-           for help :
+           - help :
 ```bash
            ./prepare_all.sh --help
 ```